 Common Humanitarian Action Plan

-Common Humanitarian Action Plan (CHAP) is a strategic plan for humanitarian response in a given country or region.
+The Common Humanitarian Action Plan (CHAP) outlines humanitarian actions in a given country or region.
 It provides:

-- a common analysis of the context in which humanitarian takes place;
+- Analysis of the context in which humanitarian actions takes place.

-- a clear statement of longer-term objectives and goals; and
+- A clear link to longer-term objectives and goals.

 The Emergency Response Fund (ERF) aims to provide rapid and flexible funding to address gaps in humanitarian needs.
 It is usually established to meet unforeseen needs that are not included in the CAP or similar coordination mechanisms but in line with CHAP objectives and identified priorities.
-It increases opportunities for local actors including NGOs to respond to needs in areas where INGOs face challenges to access due to security or political constraints.
-The ERFs have been used since 1997.
-Compared to Central Emergency Response Fund (CERF) and Common Humanitarian Fund (CHF), ERFs are relatively small in size.
-OCHA typically undertakes both financial and programmatic management of ERFs.
-ERFs are operational in Afghanistan, Columbia, the Democratic Republic of the Congo (DRC), Ethiopia, Haiti, Indonesia, Iraq, Kenya, Myanmar, Nepal , the occupied Palestinian Territory (oPT), Somalia, Sudan, Uganda and Zimbabwe.
+It increases opportunities for local actors to respond to needs in areas where international organisations face challenges to access due to security or political constraints.
+Compared to Central Emergency Response Fund (CERF) and Common Humanitarian Fund (CHF), ERFs amounts are relatively small.
+OCHA typically undertakes both financial and programmatic management of ERFs and provides an overview and tracking here.

-The objectives of ERFs are to enable mainly NGOs (which do not have direct access the CERF) and UN agencies to respond quickly and effectively by
+The ERFs aim to enable NGOs (which do not have direct access the CERF) – but also sometimes UN agencies – to respond quickly and effectively by:

-- making funds available to NGOs and UN agencies in cases of rapidly changing circumstances and humanitarian needs where gaps need to be filled and other donor mechanisms are unavailable.
+- Making funds available in cases of rapidly changing circumstances and humanitarian needs where gaps must be filled and other donor mechanisms are unavailable.

 Common Humanitarian Funds